frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 Sometimes God places us back on the edge of the cliff again and says, 'Jump again.
 Show me again that you love me, that you really want to follow me, that you want to leave everything.'

-If we allow those little temptations to take over a little bit; we give in to them a little bit; we don\'t reject them as fast as we should, then they can easily take a hold.
+If we allow those little temptations to take over a little bit; we give in to them a little bit; we don't reject them as fast as we should, then they can easily take a hold.

-"You are lukewarm," said St. Josemaría in *The Way*, "if you carry out lazily and reluctantly those things that have to do with Our Lord; if deliberately or \'shrewdly\' you look for some way of cutting down your duties; if you think only of yourself and of your comfort; if your conversations are idle and vain; if you do not abhor venial sin; if you act from human motives" (J. Escrivá, *The Way*, Point 331).
+"You are lukewarm," said St. Josemaría in *The Way*, "if you carry out lazily and reluctantly those things that have to do with Our Lord; if deliberately or 'shrewdly' you look for some way of cutting down your duties; if you think only of yourself and of your comfort; if your conversations are idle and vain; if you do not abhor venial sin; if you act from human motives" (J. Escrivá, *The Way*, Point 331).

-If we find ourselves thinking apostolically all the time, that\'s a very good sign.
+If we find ourselves thinking apostolically all the time, that's a very good sign.
 How can I get in contact with more people?
 How can I make the means of formation or the corporate apostolic works more effective?

 How can I reach more people?
 How can I think out of the box in this funny situation that maybe God has placed us in?